 We will try our best to comply with any request to restrict, object or erase your data, however processing of some data may still be required for legitimate business purposes or to comply with legal obligations.
 Please note that if you want us to restrict or stop processing your data this may prevent us from providing our services to you.

 You have the right to request that we send a copy of your data, that you have provided to us, to another organisation for your own purposes (e.g. if you wish to change service provider).
 This data must be provided in a structured and usable format.
-This right only applies to personal data processed by way of consent or in pursuant to our contract with you.
-If you wish us to transfer your personal data please let us know.
+This right only applies to Personal Data processed by way of consent or in pursuant to our contract with you.
+If you wish us to transfer your Personal Data in accordance with this right please let us know.

-If you wish to raise a query on how we have handled your personal data you can contact our Data Protection Officer on the details above.
+If you wish to raise a query on how we have handled your Personal Data you can contact our Data Protection Officer using the details above.

 You have the right to raise a concern at any time to the Information Commissioner’s Office (“ICO”) who is the UK supervisory authority for data protection issues.
-For more information on submitting a concern, or the data protection regime in general, please visit the ICO’s website.
+However, we hope that you would consider raising any concern you have with us first.
+Your satisfaction is extremely important to us, and we will always do our very best to solve any problems you may have.
+For more information on submitting a concern to the ICO, or the data protection regime in general, please visit the ICO’s website.